 See, up until this point, I was in such a bad place, going through a dark night of the soul, seeing the world in chaos, people suffering everywhere, desperately wanting to leave this planet.
 And I got my chance.
 I wanted to die, but not at my own hands.
 Life was overwhelming for me and I wanted out.
 The fact that my chance actually came scared the hell out of me.
 And I changed my mind very quickly.
 I didn’t want to leave my kids, nor my husband.
 So I was sticking around for them.

 They remind me again that my baby is alive.
 That he has ears, eyes, a clear face, arms, legs, fingers, and toes.
 Then they ask me if I want to send the baby’s body to a funeral home to be cremated.
 What?!
 I can do that?!
 Do I have to find a funeral home, right now?!
 Can I even afford that?
-Why didn’t you ask me this when my husband was here so we could decide together?!
+Why didn’t you ask me this when my husband was here?!
 Can I call my husband right now and talk about what we both want to do?!
 I was so confused.
 I was so scared.
 I was hanging onto consciousness from the severe blood loss.
-I never thought about sending my baby to a funeral home.
 There are so many people around me rushing while the nurse stands there with a clipboard looking at me waiting for me to decide.
 They gave me only moments to decide.

 After I give my answer they immediately lay the bed back and put a mask over my face and tell me to breathe deeply.
 My breathing was very shallow.
 I no longer could take deep breaths.
 My body was so filled with blood, up to my lungs, it was very hard to breathe now.
 The last thing I thought before I fell asleep was that I made a mistake about the baby’s body.
 Then I was out.